 Sheba Medical Center uses a state-of-the-art HLA laboratory and an on-site molecular laboratory to find the perfect bone marrow match.

-- Access to Stem Cells
+- Access to Bone Marrow Cells

 Sheba Medical Center is a member of the National Marrow Program.
-Therefore, if a genetically suitable bone marrow transplant donor cannot be located, appropriate stem cells from this data bank of unrelated donors may be used.
+Therefore, if a genetically suitable bone marrow transplant donor cannot be located, appropriate cells from this data bank of unrelated donors may be used.

 A multidisciplinary team provides compassionate, customized care for each individual.
 A personal coordinator from the International Medical Tourism Division provides assistance with all parts of the treatment process, including travel and accommodations.